zchee/golang-wiki/gopls.md

 After doing the above, you might want to take a look at the LSP package's settings files for reference.
 You can view them by selecting the menu item **Preferences > Package Settings > LSP > Settings**.

 ---

+## Troubleshooting

+If you see a `gopls` error or crash, or `gopls` just stops working, please capture your `gopls` log and file an issue on the [Go issue tracker](https://github.com/golang/go/issues) with the log attached and any other relevant information or a case that reproduces the issue.
+You can then try to restart your `gopls` instance by restarting your editor, which, in most cases, should correct the problem.

+For VSCode users, the `gopls` log can be found by going to "View: Debug Console" -> "Output" -> "Tasks" -> "gopls".

 ## Contributing